Updated on July 15, 2020

 At times during the hearing, you may experience a delay in the video or sound.
 It’s important that you listen to the question being asked of you.
 Wait for the speaker to complete the question before you provide an answer.
 When you answer, speak slowly and clearly so the judge hears your response to all of the questions asked.

-It’s important that only 1 person speaks at a time in order to avoid speaking over one another.
+It’s important that only one person speaks at a time in order to avoid speaking over one another.
 If you are unable to hear the question, please ask that the question be stated again.
 Using headphones, earphones or earbuds may help you hear better.

 Tip #7: Block enough time